 The property opens from April through to December.

 At the hotel

-Swimming pool, spa, fitness centre, bike rental, 24-hour check-in, gift shop, daily laundry service (9am–5pm).
+Beach club with live music and DJ sets during the summer, swimming pool, spa, fitness centre, bike rental, 24-hour check-in, gift shop, daily laundry service (9am–5pm).
 In rooms: TV, free WiFi, welcome tray, minibar, coffee machine and tea-making kit, air-conditioning

 Our favourite rooms